Go to Stripo

 4. Delete particular SRT rule /srt?name={name}

 This method allows deleting the already saved SRT rule.
-In the GET parameter, it is required to specify the name of a needed one.
+In the DELETE parameter, it is required to specify the name of a needed one.

-In case the request has been processed successfully you will get the 200-OK response code with an empty body.
+If the request has been processed successfully, you will get the 200-OK response code with an empty body.

-Description of structure of needed parameters for the JSON:
+Description of the structure of needed parameters for the JSON:

-Scroll down for a description of each following fields.
+Scroll down for a description of each of the following fields.

 {